analogdevicesinc/doctools/docs/docs_guidelines/directives.rst

 The grid directive implements a subset of
 `CSS Flex <https://css-tricks.com/snippets/css/a-guide-to-flexbox/>`__.
-And is used to dipose elements without worrying about number of columns and sizes, while still obtaining a fairly good result.
+And is used to dispose elements without worrying about number of columns and sizes, while still obtaining a fairly good result.

 .. code:: rst